 Much like individual contacts, vendors can be stored and tracked in your Táve address book, where you can populate all of their relevant contact information, track your email interaction with the vendor and see which jobs you’ve worked with the vendor on.
 As you can see in the screenshot below, your vendor’s Vendor Role can be chosen directly from the company or individual’s contact card in the Vendor Role dropdown.

 Assigning a Job Role to a Contact

-On a job’s worksheet (click “edit job worksheet” in top right of the job overview page) you can view all of the job’s contacts, including your clients, subjects and vendors involved in the session or event.
+On a job’s worksheet (click Edit Job Worksheet in the top right of the job overview page) you can view all of the job’s contacts, including your clients, subjects and vendors involved in the job.
 As you add a new contact to a job worksheet, you’ll want to select their appropriate job role from the dropdown.
 You’ll also notice just below the contact you are adding that, as you start to type in a contact’s name, Táve will predict who you may be adding if there are contacts with similar names already in your address book.
 This is a great shortcut when working with repeat clients or vendors on a new job, as it saves you the time of adding their information again, and it will now link this new job to their contact card in your address book.